SubhankarA8415/Java/Project Description.md

 The atm_project description

-running component -> main.java inside src folder.
+running component -> main.java inside src folder of atm_project.

 Description: This project includes a demonstration of an atm interface with some realistic features.
 There are total 5 operations we can perform